 The key question to ask about your SAM is: who could buy our product specifically, regardless of vendor?

 The final area is the SOM, or the Serviceable Obtainable Market.
 What percentage of the SAM is realistically obtainable?
-What piece of the pie can your business realistically convert into revenue?
-This is fundamentally about your market share and what you think your efforts will yield.
+What piece of the pie can our business realistically convert into revenue?
+This is fundamentally about our market share and what we think our efforts will yield.
 If we have a brick and mortar espresso shop in Las Vegas, we are unlikely to serve anyone from the Boston market, or even the Reno market.
 If we have one of a dozen espresso shops in town, what percentage of the town’s population do we actually serve?

 The key question to ask about your SOM is: who is going to buy our product from us?

 One of the most critical mistakes that marketers make is developing unrealistic views of their three markets.
-You’ll hear a lot of novice marketers and business executives say things like, “Well, EVERYONE can be our customer!”, which is only true for a few select industries (like funeral services).
-Most of the time, most people are not going to be your customer.
-Identifying who is your customer is the foundation of every marketing program.
+Many novice marketers and business executives say things like, “Well, EVERYONE can be our customer!”, which is only true for a few select industries (like funeral services).
+Most of the time, most people are not going to be our customer.
+Identifying who is our customer is the foundation of every great marketing program.

 The more aggressive you can be in your whittling down of TAM, SAM, and SOM, the more focus you’ll bring to your marketing program, and the less money you’ll spend marketing to people who are ineligible or uninterested in your products or services.